Best Keto Backpacking Meals for Lightweight Adventures

 Staying Hydrated

 Proper hydration is crucial, especially when following a keto diet.
 Drink plenty of water and ensure you replenish your electrolytes.
+Frequent urination is common on a keto diet due to the kidneys processing ketones, which increases fluid loss, making hydration even more important.

 Additional Tips for Keto Backpacking Success